We pledge to provide straight talk from our NNINS Virginia insurance experts. Read the Northern Neck Insurance Integrity Promise.

 If you own an electric vehicle (EV), it’s important to understand the different risks that these vehicles pose to your home and property.
 There are two different ways to charge your vehicle at home, depending on how fast you want to charge your car.
 Always consult a licensed electrician whose work is properly permitted and inspected by our local codes department.
 Your electrical system may need to be upgraded.
 Ensure proper modifications and safety equipment are included.
 Currently, home insurance rates are not higher when you own an EV, but it's a good idea to inform your local agent if you purchase one.

 Electric vehicles are quite safe when following the recommendations for care and charging.
-Here are a few safety precautions:
+EVs are less likely to catch fire than traditional vehicles.
+Here are a few safety precautions you can take to ensure safety, especially following a collision:

 - Avoid using an extension cord to charge your EV.